matteocorti/check_ssl_cert/README.md

       --force-perl-date       force the usage of Perl for date computations -h,--help,-?               this help message
       --ignore-exp            ignore expiration date
-      --ignore-sig-alg        do not check if the certificate was signed with SHA1 or MD5
+      --ignore-ocsp           do not check revocation with OCSP --ignore-sig-alg        do not check if the certificate was signed with SHA1 or MD5
-      --ignore-ocsp           do not check revocation with OCSP -i,--issuer issuer         pattern to match the issuer of the certificate --issuer-cert-cache dir directory where to store issuer certificates cache -L,--check-ssl-labs grade  SSL Labs assestment
+      --ignore-ssl-labs-cache Forces a new check by SSL Labs (see -L) -i,--issuer issuer         pattern to match the issuer of the certificate --issuer-cert-cache dir directory where to store issuer certificates cache -L,--check-ssl-labs grade  SSL Labs assessment
                               (please check https://www.ssllabs.com/about/terms.html)
-      --ignore-ssl-labs-cache Forces a new check by SSL Labs (see -L) --long-output list      append the specified comma separated (no spaces) list of attributes to the plugin output on additional lines Valid attributes are:
+      --long-output list      append the specified comma separated (no spaces) list of attributes to the plugin output on additional lines Valid attributes are: